-Here you can load, save, import, export, rename, delete, describe, tag and recolor a PolyHarp.
-You can set a preferred Base Key and also — this is important — whether the Chord Bars damp the strings, like most Autoharps do, or enables damped strings, which makes it more like raising the dampers on a piano.
+In the large dialog box, you can load, save, import, export, rename, delete, describe, tag and recolor a PolyHarp.
+You can set a preferred Base Key and also — this is important — whether the Chord Bars damp the strings, like most Autoharps do, or undamp strings, which makes it more like raising the dampers on a piano.

-Multitouch extends also to the buttons: pressing two or more buttons on a damped PolyHarp will play only the common strings of the selected chords, and pressing two chords on an "undamped" PolyHarp will add the strings of all the chords.
+Multitouch extends also to the Chord Buttons: pressing two or more Chord Buttons on a damped PolyHarp will play only the common strings (the intersection) of the selected chords, and pressing two chords on an "undamped" PolyHarp will add (union) the strings of all the chords.
 This means you can construct some interesting experiments in polyphony.

-There are a few buttons that control how the chord bars act:
+There are a few control buttons that control how the Chord Buttons act:

-Real chorded zithers have the frustrating problem that they often have a good collection of chords, but then some fiddler or guitarist pops by and plays a little riff in E, or throws on a capo, and now they are in some other inaccessable key.
+Real chorded zithers have the little problem that they often have a good collection of chords, but then some fiddler or guitarist pops by and plays a little riff in E, or throws on a capo, and now they are in some other inaccessable key that you don't have chords for.
 That's very frustrating!
 PolyHarp has a virtual Capo feature that lets you transpose all the chords (and therefore, the strings) with the tap of a "+" or "-" button:

 At the top is the current Base Key, the frequency that all the string pitches are based on.
-You can just type in there to bring up the frequency view.
+You can just touch it to bring up the frequency view.

 Note that you can also set chord buttons to "relativize" your chords, so tapping it will retune the strings on the fly!